 The tradeoff for the budget- and travel-friendly design is a lack of overall durability and sound quality.
 However, we appreciate that it connects wirelessly through Bluetooth, which means you can stream music from a smartphone, tablet, or another Bluetooth device.
 You can also operate this mic with Google or Siri for easily pausing, playing, and switching songs, and the rechargeable battery eliminates the need for replacements.

 Best Dual-Mic: Kidsonor Kids Bluetooth Karaoke Machine with 2 Microphones

 Sound quality could be better

-This Bluetooth-enabled karaoke machine comes with two high-quality microphones, making it a perfect choice for sleepovers and sibling duets.
+If you and your young ones enjoy dueting, the Kidsonor Kids Bluetooth Karaoke Machine comes with two high-quality microphones, making it a perfect choice for sleepovers and sibling duets.
 Thanks to the rechargeable lithium battery and Bluetooth connectivity, you can count on hours of entertainment anywhere in your home.